Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Data analysis

-We employed different spectral shapes to reproduce as faithfully as possible both the broad lines and the narrow ones.
-In particular, we used both Gaussian and Lorentzian profiles for the broad lines, while the former profile was generally preferred for the narrow lines.
-Additionally, we constrained the kinematics of the narrow and outflow components of the \hb and \oiii to be the same and set a 3:1 ratio between the \oiii$\lambda5007$ and the \oiii$\lambda4959$ components (\citealt{osterbrock2006astrophysics}).
-Regarding the broad \Feii pseudo-continuum, instead of relying on an empirical template, we adopted a linear combination of theoretical templates obtained employing the \textsc{cloudy} software (\citealt{ferland2017}).
-More details about the implementation can be found in (\citealt{trefoloni2025missing}).
-Since the goal of this analysis is to constrain the broad line properties, in order to incorporate as much information as possible about the kinematics traced by the lines, we adopted a two-step process similar to that described in Trefoloni et al. in prep.
-We first performed the fit, aimed at reproducing as best as possible the global observed spectrum.
-Then, we subtracted the best-fit components with the exception of the broad line of interest, respectively \hb and \ha.
-We used this isolated broad line profile to estimate the relevant information (e.g., flux, FWHM, line dispersion).
-The result of this procedure is shown in black in Figure \ref{fig:spectral_fitting}, where we report the best-fit model for one of the QSOs we applied the IFU extension procedure.
-The others, together with the best fit values, can be found in Appendix \ref{appendix:spectra_qso}.
+We employed different spectral shapes to reproduce both the broad and narrow lines as faithfully as possible.
+In particular, we used both Gaussian and Lorentzian profiles for the broad lines, while Gaussian profiles were generally preferred for the narrow lines.
+Additionally, we constrained the kinematics of the narrow and outflow components of \hb and \oiii\ to be the same and set a 3:1 ratio between the \oiii$\lambda5007$ and \oiii$\lambda4959$ components (\citealt{osterbrock2006astrophysics}).
+Similarly, we fixed the amplitude of the \nii$\lambda$6583\AA to be one-third of the \nii$\lambda$6548\AA, \citealt{osterbrock2006astrophysics}.
+For the broad \Feii pseudo-continuum, instead of relying on an empirical template, we adopted a linear combination of theoretical templates obtained with the \textsc{cloudy} software (\citealt{ferland2017}).
+We then fitted each integrated spectrum using a custom Python code based on the IDL MPFIT package \citep{Markwardt:2009}, which finds the best-fit parameters by minimizing the $\chi^2$.
+More details on the implementation can be found in \citealt{Trefoloni:2025b}.
+Since our goal was to constrain the broad-line properties, and to incorporate as much information as possible about the kinematics traced by the lines, we adopted a two-step process similar to that described in \citealt{Trefoloni:2025b}.
+We first performed a fit aimed at reproducing the global observed spectrum as accurately as possible.
+We then subtracted all best-fit components except the broad line of interest, namely \hb and \ha.
+We used this isolated broad-line profile to estimate the relevant quantities (e.g., flux, FWHM, and line dispersion).
+The result of this procedure is shown in black in Fig. \ref{fig:spectral_fitting}, where we present the best-fit model for one of the QSOs to which we applied the IFU extension procedure.
+The others, together with the best-fit values, are presented in Appendix \ref{appendix:spectra_qso}.